Reviews, Best Prices, Comparisons, Expert Buying Guides

 Indoor Environments

-Indoors, the range is reduced due to walls and other obstructions.
-In a typical home or office environment, you can expect a range extension of about 100 to 200 feet.
-This can vary depending on the number and type of walls and the presence of other electronic devices.
+In indoor settings, the range is cut down by walls and other barriers.
+In a standard house or office setting, the range extension will be around 100 to 200 feet.
+This will depend on the number and type of walls, and the presence of other electronic devices.

 Multi-Story Buildings